 It is expected that the LSA soils generally have a low potential to buffer acidity.
-The bedrock found in the LSA is mainly non-carbonate-bearing and resistant to weathering (Helie, Rubec and Sayer 1988).
+Baseline studies conducted to support the Project show indicate that the bedrock found in the LSA is mainly non-carbonate-bearing and resistant to weathering.
 Study of till geochemistry conducted in the Koignuk River valley by Kerr, Knight and Kyer (2000) supports this finding and suggests that granitic clasts are the dominant (90-100%) pebble lithology throughout the study area.
 While a clear association between the mineral composition of local bedrock and the buffering capacity of soils developed on weathered bedrock or colluvium may be expected, it is usually possible that soils that developed on materials transported by glaciers may possess chemical characteristics different from those of local minerals.
 A study by Kerr, Knight and Kyer (2000) suggests that in the Koignuk River area surficial materials were transported generally less than 10 km from their bedrock sources.
 Consequently, it should be expected that non-carbonate-bearing and resistant to weathering granites contributed a substantial proportion of mineral material to the local soils.
-Additionally, local upland soils are commonly shallow and coarse textured, with low cation exchange capacity, low sulphate adsorption capacity and low pH (Helie, Rubec and Sayer 1988).
+Additionally, local upland soils are commonly shallow and coarse textured, with low cation exchange capacity, low sulphate adsorption capacity and low pH.
 The organic carbon content in the surficial horizons is also generally low.